StructInf/StructInf.github.io/pages/team.md

-## The Project is created and supported by the team of StructInf!
+## The Project is created and supported by the team of StructInfer!

 Will refine this page with more details.